Staff fails to stop Trump from writing outrageous twitter posts

 Meanwhile, as the CNN has reported, the White House accused Woodward of spreading “fabricated stories” about Trump.

-The media house quoted White House press secretary Sarah Sanders as saying: "This book is nothing more than fabricated stories, many by former disgruntled employees, told to make the President look bad.
-While it is not always pretty, and rare that the press actually covers it, President Trump has broken through the bureaucratic process to deliver unprecedented successes for the American people.
-Sometimes it is unconventional, but he always gets results."
+The media house quoted White House press secretary Sarah Sanders as saying: “This book is nothing more than fabricated stories, many by former disgruntled employees, told to make the President look bad.”

 Woodward, however, said he stood by his reporting in a statement obtained by CNN.